12 reasons why a sober Christmas is the best gift you can give yourself.

 Here is my Sober Christmas Survival Guide video to help you have fun, be fun, spend quality time with your family, and not feel like you are missing out on anything!

-I have spoken to people who chose to go sober at this time of year on purpose because there is so much going on.
-Going to every event, coming home sober, waking up sober and maintaining your sparkle when everyone around you is losing theirs is extremely liberating.
+I have spoken to people who chose to go sober at this time of year on purpose because there is so much going on and they want to enjoy it all being fully present.
+Going to every event, coming home sober, waking up sober and maintaining your sparkle when everyone around you is losing theirs, is extremely liberating.
 Make the most of every minute, don’t miss out on anything and you will feel like a superhero!

 You can wake up early – without a hangover!